-• A summary report of the required training, including a list of training events, the training date, the number of employees attending the training and the objective of the training.

-6.5.3 Year 2 Response: A stormwater pollution prevention training presentation was presented by the Business Services Manager and MS4 Program Coordinator to the following departments, as per the Training Schedule and Program Plan.
+- A summary report of the required training, including a list of training events, the training date, the number of employees attending the training and the objective of the training. - 6.5.3 Year 3 Response: A stormwater pollution prevention training presentation was presented by the Business Services Manager and MS4 Program Coordinator to the following departments, as per the Training Schedule and Program Plan.
 See Appendix E for more information.
 Employees who received training were also given a Report Water Pollution business card.
 The supervisor for each group received hardcopy stormwater standard operating procedures to be placed in an accessible location for site employees to reference as needed.
+The Police Department utilized an online training tool which included a pollution prevention fact sheet crafted to Police Department operations and a stormwater management quiz.